A Look at Clarity in Positioning

 Positioning has two main benefits.
 The one obvious to all marketers is the consistency of message.
 Each marketing and sales piece communicates exactly the same message.
 A less obvious benefit, but perhaps the more important one, is that the positioning process forces Product Management to identify and spell out clear benefits for each type of buyer.
 Without a clear message, most products are doomed to failure.

-To learn more about the power of positioning, attend a Pragmatic Marketing course.
+To learn more about the power of positioning, attend a Pragmatic Institute course.

 Looking for the latest in product management news, articles, webinars, podcasts and more?